chef/chef-web-docs/chef_master/source/chef_system_requirements.rst

 * 5 GB of free disk space in ``/opt``
 * 5 GB of free disk space in ``/var``

+.. note:: The RAM requirement can be lowered down to a minimum of 4 GB of RAM if the number of Chef client runs (CCRs) per minute are low (i.e. less than 33 CCRs/min).
+See `Capacity Planning </server_components.html#capacity-planning>`_ for more information on how this metric affects scalability.

 For a high availability deployment:

+General requirements

 * Three backend servers; as many frontend servers as required
+* 1 x GigE NIC interface (if on premises)

 .. tag system_requirements_ha

+Frontend requirements

-* 4 cores/frontend server, 2 cores/backend server (physical or virtual)
+* 4 cores (physical or virtual)
-* 4GB RAM/frontend server, 8GB RAM/backend server
+* 4GB RAM
-* Fast, redundant storage (SSD/RAID-based solution either on-prem or in a cloud environment)

-  * 20 GB/frontend server (SSD if on premises, Premium Storage in Microsoft Azure, EBS-Optimized GP2 in AWS)
+* 20 GB of free disk space (SSD if on premises, Premium Storage in Microsoft Azure, EBS-Optimized GP2 in AWS)

+Backend requirements

+* 2 cores (physical or virtual)
+* 8GB RAM
 * 50 GB/backend server (SSD if on premises, Premium Storage in Microsoft Azure, EBS-Optimized GP2 in AWS)

-* 1 x GigE NIC interface (if on premises)

 .. warning:: The Chef server MUST NOT use a network file system of any type---virtual or physical---for backend storage.
 The Chef server database operates quickly.
 The behavior of operations, such as the writing of log files, will be unpredictable when run over a network file system.